tim-mei/space-invaders/README.md

 6/10 - created the secondary ending condition (landing on the planet), added cheats to help test the game

-6/11 - update UML diagram and github image
+6/11 - update UML diagram and github image; updated the prototype document